The Devil and Daniel Mouse: Nelvanamation (Volume 1)

 The first and more widely available compilation to feature the film was Nelvanamation (Volume 1).
 Also featured on this video are Romie-0 and Julie-8, Intergalactic Thanksgiving and A Cosmic Christmas.

 The Devil and Daniel Mouse and Tales of Fantasy and Science Fiction

 Headlining a collection similar to Nelvanamation, this CED Videodisc also includes Romie-0 and Julie-8, Easter Fever, Intergalactic Thanksgiving and A Cosmic Christmas.

 Rock & Rule

 The Devil and Daniel Mouse became the inspiration for Nelvana's first feature film, Rock & Rule.
 The film and How We Made the Devil and Daniel Mouse, a vintage "making of" documentary, were both included on the two-DVD and Blu-ray versions of that film in a slightly edited form of 22 minutes from its original 25-minute running time.

 In popular culture

 Dialogue from this film was used by the rock band Bauhaus in the song "Party of the First Part", found on some versions of The Sky's Gone Out and 1989's Swing the Heartache: The BBC Sessions.
+A dialogue sample from the film was also used by Black Dresses at the end of their song "Maybe This World Is Another Planet's Hell?", from the album Peaceful as Hell.